crashka/seeding/README.md

 ## To Do

+- Compute optimal stat values as reference/benchmark for evaluations
 - Build multiple brackets and choose the one with the highest evaluation
 - Print a prettier/more structured version of the final bracket
 - Develop a closed-form solution for optimality